Golden Minerals (NYSE:AUMN) Coverage Initiated at StockNews.com

-StockNews.com assumed coverage on shares of Golden Minerals (NYSE:AUMN – Get Rating) in a research report sent to investors on Wednesday morning.
-The firm issued a hold rating on the stock.
+Equities research analysts at StockNews.com began coverage on shares of Golden Minerals (NYSE:AUMN – Get Rating) in a research note issued on Thursday.
+The firm set a “hold” rating on the stock.

 Golden Minerals Price Performance